-Check the Respondent Booklet for the list.
+Check below the Item 3 table on the questionnaire for the "Loan Purpose Code" list.
 Respondents have seven choices for the purpose of the loan.
 Record the purpose that reflects the respondent's use of loan funds.

 1) Purchase real estate (land and its attachments)